Japan suspends 1.6 mln doses of Moderna shot days after contamination reports - Up News Info

 Article content

-Chief Cabinet Secretary Katsunobu Kato said there had been no cases reported of health issues related to contaminated shots administrated.

-Japan Airlines said it had canceled some COVID-19 vaccinations for its employees on Thursday after receiving Moderna vaccines with particulate matter.

-Its rival ANA said about 4,700 shots of the halted Moderna lot had been used and it would stop all vaccination planned on Thursday.
+Japanese carrier ANA said about 4,700 shots of the halted Moderna lot had been used and it would stop all vaccinations planned on Thursday.

+Its rival Japan Airlines also canceled some COVID-19 vaccinations for its employees on Thursday after receiving Moderna vaccines with particulate matter.

+Despite several companies canceling planned vaccinations, Prime Minister Yoshihide Suga said the country’s inoculation plan would be little affected by the issue.

+A day earlier, he said about 60% of the public would be fully vaccinated by the end of September and the country had enough vaccines to provide booster doses.

+The decision to suspend use of the Moderna shots comes at awkward time for Suga, whose government was criticized over a slow roll out in the vaccine campaign earlier in the year.
+He now faces challenges in a party leadership race and his approval ratings have sunk below 30%.

 Japan is battling its worst wave of infections, driven by the Delta variant, with new daily infections exceeding 25,000 for the first time this month.
 It has inoculated 54% of its population with at least one dose and fully vaccinated 43%, according to a Reuters vaccine tracker.
-(Reporting by Manojna Maddipatla and Nikhil Kurian Nainan in Bengaluru, Chang-Ran Kim and Rocky Swift in Tokyo and Ju-min Park; Editing by Miyoung Kim, Himani Sarkar, Gerry Doyle and Ana Nicolaci da Costa)
+(Reporting by Manojna Maddipatla and Nikhil Kurian Nainan in Bengaluru, Chang-Ran Kim and Rocky Swift in Tokyo and Ju-min Park, Nathan Allen and Sangmi Cha in Seoul; Editing by Miyoung Kim and Ana Nicolaci da Costa)

 Advertisement